It may seem messy, but family-style dining offers lots of benefits including teaching good manners, learning moderation, and improving motor skills.

 5 Reasons to Try Family-Style Dining

 Like parenting, family dining styles are a matter of personal preference and taste.
-I don’t believe in absolutes and, in fact, I continue to serve my kids pre-plated meals when it serves our family best.
-Whether I serve pre-plated or family-style meals, the most important thing is that we spend quality time sharing meals with my family and talking about our day.
+I don’t believe in absolutes and, in fact, there are times when I still serve my kids pre-plated meals.
+Whether I serve pre-plated or family-style meals, the most important thing is spending quality time with my family and talking about our day.